wildfly-extras/wildfly-camel-examples/camel-rest-swagger/README.md

 3. Browse to http://localhost:8080/example-camel-rest-swagger/

-You should see a page welcoming you to the Camel REST API.
+You should see a page welcoming you to the EAP Camel REST API.

 Testing Camel Rest Swagger
 --------------------------